MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 The March and September feature releases for Semi-Annual Channel (Targeted) also include security and non-security updates that have been released previously in Monthly Channel.
 After the March and September releases, additional security and non-security updates, if needed, can also be added to Semi-Annual Channel (Targeted).
 A release of Semi-Annual Channel (Targeted) with these updates usually occurs on the second Tuesday of the month.

-Even though this update channel is primarily designed for your testing, it's a fully supported version of Office 365 ProPlus.
+Even though this update channel is primarily designed for your testing, it's a fully supported version of Microsoft 365 Apps.

 <a name="BKMK_Visual"> </a>
 ## Visual representation of the update channels for Office 365 ProPlus

-The following illustration shows the relationship between the update channels for Office 365 ProPlus and the approximate release schedule.
+The following illustration shows the relationship between the update channels for Microsoft 365 Apps and the approximate release schedule.

 ![The three primary Office 365 update channels, showing the relationship between the update channels and the release cadence](images/16fae804-8d79-43db-8902-2adbbc6e0c9e.png)